ANSSI-FR/AD-control-paths/README.md

 ## 5. QUERYING THE GRAPH DATABASE

-The `Query/query.rb` program allows you to query the created Neo4j database.
+The `Query/query.rb` script (compiled as an exe in the release) is used to query the created Neo4j database.

 ### Basic query to get a graph and paths of all nodes able to take control of the "Domain Admins" group: